Do You Require

 Hinged rails help to prevent the stairlift track from becoming a tripping hazard.
 When raised, the rail no longer crosses open passages or doorways, leaving the area obstacle-free.

-(Please note all images are for a right-handed installation)
+Our hinged rail images below are for a right-handed installation.

 If you have a standard staircase with at least 12 inches clearance from doorway/passage…